Colorectal Cancer Screening

 Colorectal cancer (CRC), often referred to as colon cancer, develops in the colon or the rectum (known as the large bowel or large intestine).
 The colon and rectum are parts of the digestive system, which is also called the gastrointestinal (GI) tract.
 The digestive system processes food for energy and eliminates solid waste.
 CRC usually develops slowly over many years.
 Most colorectal cancer begins as a noncancerous (benign) adenoma or polyp (abnormal growth) that develops on the lining of the colon or rectum.
 Polyps can be removed to significantly reduce cancer risk.
 Colonoscopy plays an important role in colorectal cancer prevention because precancerous polyps can be detected and removed during the same exam when they are discovered.

 - CRC is the third-leading cause of death from cancer in the United States for men and women.
 It is the third most commonly diagnosed cancer in the United States (excluding skin cancers).

-- More than 140,000 people in the United States are diagnosed with colorectal cancer each year, and over 50,000 die because of it annually.
+- Nearly 137,000 people in the United States are diagnosed with colorectal cancer each year, and over 50,000 die because of it annually.

 - The majority of CRC can be prevented with proper screening, early detection and removal of adenomatous polyps.
 Screening helps prevent CRC by finding precancerous polyps so they can be removed before they turn into cancer.